PEfang-CV/Hgda/README.md

 ## Introduction

-This repository provides the related code for our research on Human-Guided Data Augmentation for Surface Defect Recognition, including Human Ranking Software, Reward Model, Conditionnal Diffusion Model, etc.
+This repository provides the related code for our research on Human-Guided Data Augmentation for Surface Defect Recognition, including Human Ranking Software, Reward Model, etc.

 ## Implementation